developer-bandi/vitest/docs/api/assert.md

   - `<T extends object>(haystack: WeakSet<T>, needle: T, message?: string) => void`
   - `<T>(haystack: T, needle: Partial<T>, message?: string) => void`

-Asserts that `haystack` dose not includes `needle`.
-Can be used to assert the absence of a value in an array, a substring in a string, or a subset of properties in an object.
+Asserts that `haystack` does not include `needle`.
+It can be used to assert the absence of a value in an array, a substring in a string, or a subset of properties in an object.

 ```ts
 import { assert, test } from 'vitest'